NicoB-UOL/TopicFunder/README.md

    * `find_info` or `wrap_it`
 3. visualize or analyze the data
    * this can be done by using `plotteR` or `steps`
-   * `steps` is experimental and will take a lot of time Most of these functions heavily rely on the rvest, xml2 and httr packages, which are used for scraping the information.
-It is recommended to check whether or not it is alright to scrape the data.
+   * `steps` is experimental and will take a lot of time

+Most of these functions heavily rely on the rvest, xml2 and httr packages, which are used for scraping the information.
+It is recommended to check whether or not it is alright to scrape the data (for starters checking the robots.txt).
 Furthermore one should put a appropriate delay between the requests (we recommend atleast 5 seconds, `reqtime = 5`)

 ### Examples